devyboy/AruDocs/commands/utils/poll.md

 ## Example:
 ```
-[ad!poll] Should we play Fortnite or PUGB?
+[ad!poll] Should we play Fortnite or PUBG?
 :one: Fornite
-:two: PUGB
+:two: PUBG
 ```

 ## Note: